Whether the component is enabled or not. This can be changed both programmatically and by the editor UI.

 game in the editor.

-If you have allocated any resources in places other than this
+If you have allocated any resources in places other than this, you should

 When an Entity with the "DYNAMIC" collider response type gets moved by the